 6 Weeks of Age

 By the time that your puppy is about six weeks old, all 28 baby teeth will probably have come in.
 Around this time, little Fido will be in the process of getting weaned off of the mother’s milk or formula, and will begin eating solid puppy food.
+This is also when you should start introducing appropriate chew toys to help with the teething process.
+For guidance on selecting the right toys, check out our article on Choosing Safe Dog Toys.

 3-4 Months of Age

-Around the 12- to 16-week mark, your puppy’s baby teeth will start to fall out.
+During the puppy teething process, around the 12- to 16-week mark, your puppy’s baby teeth will start to fall out.
 The adult teeth come in and simply push the deciduous teeth out of the way.
 You may occasionally notice a baby tooth on the floor or by your puppy’s water or food bowls.
 Most often, though, your furry friend simply swallows the baby teeth as they come out, which is perfectly normal.

 6 Months and Older